gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/downloads.md

 * **automatic** downloads, via the Eclipse update mechanism, to install and update the Eclipse plug-ins
 * **manual** downloads, to install various tools (like OpenOCD/QEMU/Windows Build Tools/etc)

+## Eclipse IDE for C/C++

+The simplest way to install the plug-ins is to download **GNU MCU Eclipse IDE for C/C++ Developers** from [GitHub Releases](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases/) and you get at once both Eclipse CDT and the MCU plug-ins.

+## Eclipse Marketplace

+The second option is to use the [Eclipse Marketplace](https://marketplace.eclipse.org/content/gnu-mcu-eclipse).

+To access the Marketplace from within Eclipse, use the Eclipse menu **Help** → **Eclipse marketplace...** and search for **GNU MCU**.

 ## Eclipse update site

 The Eclipse update site is currently hosted on Bintray, to make use of the wide network of mirror sites they provides.
 The public URL is: